soda-arcade/smash-soda/README.md

   Grant moderator permissions to users you trust in your lobbies.
 This will allow your mods to kick troublesome users and other admin tier commands.

+  * **Hotseat**

+  Hosting a single player game and people aren't sharing nicely?
+Well now you can set a hotseat timer...when the timer is up, it'll go down the guest list and swap them in to the gamepad 1 slot!

   * **Themes**